 Technology has a way of becoming obsolete quickly.
 When that happens, old technology is quickly replaced by new, more advanced technologies.
-For some reason, however, this has failed to happen with IP addresses.
+For some reason, however, this has failed to happen with IP addresses (Four Things To Know About The IPv4 Address Market ).

 Old-style IPv4 addresses, the forerunners of the new IPv6 addresses, are as popular as ever.
 While IPv6 addresses were intended to supersede the older IPv4 addresses, they have spectacularly failed to do so.
 Why is the market for these old addresses still booming?
-Let’s look at the reasons.
+Let’s look at the reasons (Four Things To Know About The IPv4 Address Market ).

 The private IPv4 address market collapsed when the American Internet Registry(ARIN) announced in 2015 that it had exhausted all IPv4 addresses in its custody.